Metabolic syndrome

 DEMetabolisches Syndrom

-Metabolic syndrome is a cluster of interrelated cardiometabolic risk factors that substantially amplify the risk of type 2 diabetes, cardiovascular disease, and premature mortality.
-The most widely applied diagnostic criteria are those of the International Diabetes Federation (IDF) and the harmonised joint scientific statement (IDF/AHA/NHLBI, 2009), which require the presence of three or more of five components: elevated waist circumference (with ethnicity-specific thresholds), elevated fasting triglycerides (≥150 mg/dL), reduced HDL-cholesterol (<40 mg/dL in men, <50 mg/dL in women), elevated blood pressure (≥130/85 mmHg), and elevated fasting glucose (≥100 mg/dL).
-Insulin resistance and abdominal adiposity are considered the central drivers.
-Prevalence exceeds 30% in Western adult populations and rises with age, making metabolic syndrome a key target of lifestyle and pharmacological longevity interventions.
+Metabolic syndrome is a cluster of linked cardiometabolic risk factors that sharply raise your risk of type 2 diabetes, heart disease, and early death.
+The most-used criteria (from the IDF and the harmonized 2009 IDF/AHA/NHLBI statement) require three or more of five components.
+Those are: a large waist (with ethnicity-specific thresholds), high fasting triglycerides (≥150 mg/dL), low HDL cholesterol (under 40 mg/dL in men, under 50 in women), high blood pressure (≥130/85 mmHg), and high fasting glucose (≥100 mg/dL).
+The central drivers are insulin resistance and belly fat.
+It affects over 30% of Western adults and rises with age.
+So it is a key target for both lifestyle and drug-based longevity interventions.

 Sources